microsoft/nni/docs/source/nas/evaluator.rst

 A model evaluator is for training and validating each generated model.
 They are necessary to evaluate the performance of new explored models.

+.. _functional-evaluator:

 Customize Evaluator with Any Function
 -------------------------------------

 The simplest way to customize a new evaluator is with functional APIs, which is very easy when training code is already available.
 Users only need to write a fit function that wraps everything, which usually includes training, validating and testing of a single model.
 This function takes one positional arguments (``model_cls``) and possible keyword arguments.
-The keyword arguments (other than ``model_cls``) are fed to FunctionEvaluator as its initialization parameters (note that they will be `serialized <./Serialization.rst>`__).
-In this way, users get everything under their control, but expose less information to the framework and as a result, further optimizations like `CGO <./ExecutionEngines.rst#cgo-execution-engine-experimental>`__ might be not feasible.
+The keyword arguments (other than ``model_cls``) are fed to FunctionEvaluator as its initialization parameters (note that they will be :doc:`serialized <./serialization>`).
+In this way, users get everything under their control, but expose less information to the framework and as a result, further optimizations like :ref:`CGO <cgo-execution-engine>` might be not feasible.
 An example is as belows:

 .. code-block:: python